Looking for SurveyMonkey alternatives?

 Research has shown that consistent branding could increase your profits by up to 23%.

 It shows the importance of consistent branding across all your online assets and marketing channels, such as your website, social networks, advertisements, and interactive content (including online surveys).

 Speaking about survey branding, one of the most important things is to align its design and copy with the overall style of your website or other assets where you plan to use the survey.
 If you plan to embed it on your website, it needs to be consistent with its overall design.
 Or it needs to match the style of your emails and social media posts.

-That being said, you’d want to keep the focus on your own brand and not the brand of the company whos survey maker you’re using.
-In other words, you’d like to be able to remove any third party branding from your surveys.
+That being said, you’d want to keep the focus on your own brand and not the brand of the company whose survey maker you’re using.
+In other words, you’d like to be able to remove any third-party branding from your surveys.

 As you could see from the reviews above, many SurveyMonkey users complain that even some of the expensive plans do not allow you to remove the SurveyMonkey branding.

 If you decide to use LeadQuizzes, however, all of the plans will let you remove their branding and easily replace it with your own image or logo.
-Which is essential for consistent branding.
+This lets you create customizable content, which is essential for consistent branding.

 If you’ve ever taken or created a survey using SurveyMonkey, you noticed that it looks kind of old-school, doesn’t it?